Who8MyLunch/WanderBits/work_log.md

 The next big feature to add is the concept of a `Thing` being contained inside another `Thing`.
 This will enable the `User` class to have a sense of location in a room.
 The first `Action` to hook up after the container feature will be the `Look` action.

+I have added new unit tests for the major feature I added today.
+I'm getting pretty tired!

 Thursday Morning, Sept.
 26, 2013
 --------------------------------
 Here we are getting close to the end.
 The only class I have yet to make progress on is the `Thing` class.
 This class is also potentially the most complicated of all.
 An abstract `Thing` has relationships with other `Things`.
 The nature of the relationship defines restrictions on whether or not a given `Action` has access to a `Thing`.
 Relationships may or may not be reciprocal.
 If `Thing` A is within the local scope of `Thing` B, then `Thing` B is also within the local scope of `Thing` A.   However, if A is inside of B, the reverse is _not_ possible.
 Occupying one scope may also imply occupying other higher-level scopes.